trenccan777/WP-Bedrock-Docker-setup/README.md

 # WP Bedrock and Docker
 Simple and fast Wordpress Bedrock setup on docker.
-This setup has the advantage of using separate container for each service which is litle bit slower on Windows devices.
-Faster version of this setup using official WordPress image is [here.](https://github.com/trenccan777/wordpress-bedrock-docker-boilerplate/).
+This setup has the advantage of using separate container for each service which is little bit slower on Windows devices.
+Faster version of this setup using official WordPress image is [here](https://github.com/trenccan777/wordpress-bedrock-docker-boilerplate/).

 ## Supported technologies
 - Apache